SFH-Foundation/sfhfoundation/docs/prescriptions/practice/stillness.md

 # The Practice of Stillness and Retreat

-Now that you have reflected upon the practices of meditation - which is found across most of the major religious traditions in the world - and supplication, which has a unique application is Islam, this guide will take you through a deeper understanding of stillness as it is applied in our tradition.
-To get a fuller perspective than what is provided below, please read the book, "[Transformative Worship in Islam: Experiencing Perfection](../../../books/general-islam/transformative-worship)".
+Across all world religions and spiritual systems various practices are prescribed in moving from basic conditioned consciousness into the vastness of soul consciousness or boundless consciousness.
+The art of stillness is the heart of all these practices and endeavours.

+Further information on the dynamics of transformative worship and the unique applications of the Essential Islamic model can be found in the publication "[Transformative Worship in Islam: Experiencing Perfection](../../../books/general-islam/transformative-worship)".

 ## Stillness